 Heating Oil System Leaks: The most common source of residential oil damage involves leaks from heating oil tanks, pipes, and delivery systems.
 These leaks can occur in basements, utility rooms, or outdoor tank locations and often go undetected for extended periods, causing extensive contamination.

-Underground Oil Tank Leaks: Older properties with underground oil storage tanks face significant risk of soil and groundwater contamination.
+Underground Oil Tank Leaks: Older properties with underground oil storage tanks face a significant risk of soil and groundwater contamination.
 These leaks often require extensive excavation and environmental remediation that can cost hundreds of thousands of euros.

-Above Ground Tank Failures: Above ground oil tanks can develop leaks due to corrosion, impact damage, or component failures.
+Above-Ground Tank Failures: Above-ground oil tanks can develop leaks due to corrosion, impact damage, or component failures.
 While easier to detect than underground leaks, they can still cause significant property damage and environmental contamination.

 Don’t let the stress of dealing with insurers and repair contractors overwhelm you.
 Contact us today, and let us handle your insurance claim while you focus on your recovery.